windan11/windan11.github.io/_posts/2019-01-28-grateful-for-growth.md

 Well, behind me, there is an incredible group of people who cheer and support me to get where I am today.
 And that is something that I could not buy or get easily.

 I'm happy to have an opportunity to grow, to get guidance and feedback, and to prove myself that I can do anything as long I put my mind and heart into it.

+I promise that I will be back to web development and continue to do more projects.
+This is a promise I made to myself this year- to take baby steps to my dreams and goals.